cagross/project-wordpress-admin-table/README.md

-This was a small project to create a new page in the WordPress admin menu and display an admin table of posts.
+This was a small project to create a new page in the WordPress admin menu and display a searchable admin table of posts.

 <b>Requirements</b>